-DOT's goal is to make the City's 12,750 miles of sidewalks safe for pedestrians and help prevent injuries caused by defective sidewalks.
-DOT replaces more than 2 million square feet of sidewalk a year, mostly on City-owned property and in residential neighborhoods.
-Despite the large scale of repairs, this amounts to less than 1% of the City’s total sidewalk area each year.
-DOT relies on property owners to maintain the rest of the sidewalks.
+NYC DOT's goal is to make the City's sidewalks safe for pedestrians and help prevent injuries caused by defective sidewalks.
+The City replaces more than two million square feet of sidewalk a year, mostly on City-owned property and in residential neighborhoods with predominately one, two and three family homes.

 Remove a Lien Due to City Tree Damage